-Bizagi provides programmatic access to the underlying business information in your data model, by featuring a powerful API based on RESTful and OData services.
+Bizagi provides programmatic access to the underlying business information in your data model, through a powerful API based on RESTful and OData services.

 Basic OData concepts

-Bizagi complies to OData version 4.0, by featuring a comprehensive set of possibilities to work with the underlying data of the business processes.
+Bizagi complies with OData version 4.0, by featuring a comprehensive set of possibilities to work with the underlying data of the business processes.

-As RESTful services, these rely on the fixed set of operational HTTP methods as shown in the table below:
+RESTful services, rely on the set of operational HTTP methods as shown in the table below:

-POST is the only non-idempotent and unsafe operation of HTTP (means that it is allowed to modify the service in a unique way).
+POST is the only non-idempotent and unsafe operation of HTTP (it can modify the service in a unique way).